-- ineligible for in-state tuition rates - ineligible for scholarships, grants, assistantships or other aid funded by the university
+- · ineligible for in-state tuition rates - ineligible for scholarships, grants, assistantships or other aid funded by the university verification, your existing residency status and financial aid/scholarship awards will be unaffected.

 All students are required to complete an electronic citizenship verification within OneStart.